department-of-veterans-affairs/voicebot/research/2023-04-User Test Plan C: C1 and C2/research-Test Plan C2/research-Test Plan C2.md

 **At least 1** of the following recruitment criteria must be met in order for a Veteran to be considered for this study:
 - Veterans who have prior experience with filing a VA disability compensation claim.
 - Veterans who are currently in the process of filing a VA disability compensation claim.
+- Veterans most log into the testing session with either a desktop, laptop, or a tablet.
+- Veterans most use a phone with speaker a capability for placing a call to the Voicebot during the testing session.